runceel/ReactiveProperty/docs/docs/features/Collections.md

 ## ReactiveCollection

-ReactiveCollection hnherits ObservableCollection.
+`ReactiveCollection` inherits `ObservableCollection`.
-This class is created from IObservable.
+This class is created from `IObservable`.
-And adds an item when push a value from source IObservable.
+It adds an item when a value is provided from the source `IObservable`.
-ReactiveCollection executes this process using IScheduler.
-Default scheduler run process on the UI thread.
+`ReactiveCollection` executes this process using `IScheduler`.
+The default `IScheduler` dispatches to the UI thread.

 ```csharp
 public class ViewModel